tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/Visual-inspection.rst

     </script>

-Above you will see a lightcurve plot to the left, and a TPF postage stamp to the right.
+Above you will see a light curve plot to the left, and a TPF postage stamp to the right.

-In the lightcurve plot you can move the large bottom left slider to change the location of the vertical red bar, which indicates which cadence is being shown in the TPF postage stamp image.
+In the light curve plot you can move the large bottom left slider to change the location of the vertical red bar, which indicates which cadence is being shown in the TPF postage stamp image.